cumafrank/cumafrank.github.io/_posts/2023-12-19-DS4A-finance.md

 ## Conclusions and Future Work

 The project successfully demonstrates the use of data science in detecting fraudulent financial activities.
-For future work, we plan to explore more advanced models and incorporate real-time detection systems.
+In future work, I aim to delve into more sophisticated models and integrate real-time detection systems